yanghu199/slave-to-the-algorithm./sko/week5/README.md

 New idea

-Instead of the search function, it seems like a virtual mirror which can project participant’s inner desire onto a mixture items that generated by the system sounds more interesting. basically the mirror support voice input so users can just need to talk with it and the system will match the keyword with the items from the data library and select some of their pieces to recombine them randomly.
-Users will receive a mixture item(maybe looks abstract and undistinguished) which visualize their inner desire.
+Instead of the search function, it seems like a virtual mirror which can project participant’s inner desire onto a mixture items that generated by the system sounds more interesting.
+Basically the mirror support voice input so users can just need to talk with it and the system will match the keyword with the items from the data library and select some of their pieces to recombine them randomly.
+Users will receive a mixture item(maybe looks abstract and undistinguished) that visualize their inner desire.

-Research about new idea
+Research about the new idea

 Mix media sculptures